Rivers in Virginia

 Tidal Creeks and Estuaries

-Farther east on Virginia's coastline, the tidal creeks and estuaries near the Chesapeake Bay are becoming increasingly popular with sea kayakers.
+Farther east on Virginia's coastline, the tidal creeks and estuaries near the Chesapeake Bay are popular with sea kayakers.

 With the development of the Virginia Seaside Water Trail, paddlers can navigate through 37 routes - 100 miles of waterways!